 Calton Hill is the place to go for some great shots of the city.
 Crowned with an Athenian acropolis, which was erected as a memorial to those who perished in the Napoleonic Wars, Calton Hill is a popular spot among tourists and local photographers.

-7. Take a stroll through the Royal Botanic Garden
+7. Step into paradise at the Royal Botanic Garden

-If you’re just tried of all the sightseeing and want to spend a a day just relaxing, head to the botanic garden with a book and plant yourself in a nice spot.
-You can even treat yourself to a nice hot drink and cake from the cafe on the hill and just take in the beautiful views of the city’s skyline.
+If you get tired of all the sightseeing, head to the botanic garden with a book and plant yourself in a nice spot.
+You can even treat yourself to a nice hot drink and cake from the terrace cafe and just take in the beautiful views of the city’s skyline.

 8. Get to know Scotland’s famous writers at The Writers’ Museum